Cn33liz/p0shKiller/README.txt

 Windows 10 PowerShell5 - Amsi/UAC Bypass/Backdoor/Exploit using DLL Hijacking

 Proof of Concept exploit to bypass Microsoft latest AntiMalware Scan Interface technology within powershell5 on Windows 10.
-With this exploit/patch applied, you can take control over powershells program flow by using DLL Hijacking and UAC Bypass techniques.
+With this exploit/patch applied, you can take control over powershells program flow by using DLL Hijacking and UAC Bypasstechniques.
 Every time powershell is started, a local admin named BadAss with password FacePalm01 will be added to the system (when run by an non elevated administrator account) and a reverse (SYSTEM) https meterpreter session (default 192.168.1.120) will be started every hour using a scheduled task.

 Current status: